GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 {% Aside %}

 Use `chmod` if necessary to make sure that the `aaabbbcccddd.json` files are world-readable.
-See FAQ for any additional troubleshooting.
+See [FAQ][section-faq] for any additional troubleshooting.

 {% endAside %}

 ### Supported Locales

-If you would like to install extension only for some browser locales, you can list supported locales in field name "supported_locale".
+If you would like to install extension only for some browser locales, you can list supported locales in field name "supported_locales".
 Locale may specify parent locale like "en", in this case the extension will be installed for all English locales like "en-US", "en-GB", etc. If another browser locale is selected that is not supported by the extension, the external extensions will be uninstalled.
 If "supported_locales" list is missing, the extension will be